mishmanners/TalksandEvents/Talks/GitHubLikeaBossNov22.md

-# GitHub Like a Boss
+# DDD Brisbane 2022 - GitHub Like a Boss

 I gave this talk a few times after GitHub Universe, at:
 - ANZ Unconference 18 November